 Irritable Bowel Syndrome:

 An interesting study came out recently that showed that berberine interacts with BMAL1, a core circadian clock gene.
-The study found that berberine increased FGF21 (important for weight loss) through modulating BMAL1 in brown fat.
-The study concludes that berberine may be good for people with obesity that is related to circadian rhythm dysfunction.[ref]
+The study found berberine increased FGF21 (important for weight loss) through modulating BMAL1 in brown fat.
+The study concludes that berberine may be good for people with obesity if related to circadian rhythm dysfunction.[ref]
 (Read more about circadian dysfunction and weight gain.)

 PCOS (polycystic ovarian syndrome) is a condition that can involve altered hormone levels, insulin resistance, and ovarian cysts.